bloominstituteoftechnology/node-db-challenge/README.md

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.
+This helps both you (in case you ever need to return to old code for any number of reasons and your projects manager.

 ## Description

 In this challenge, you build an application that lets users track `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.

-Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.
+Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `projects Tracker` application that persists data to a _SQLite_ database.

 This will be akin to the Web API that you built in the last sprint, only this time, you'll be writing the persistence layer.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your projects manager.

 1. Explain the difference between `RDBMS` and `SQL`.
 1. Why do tables need a `primary key`?